-The purpose of this web-based form is to streamline all of your membership and billing inquiries and requests.
-When you submit your inquiries and requests via this form, they are securely transmitted directly to the request management system that is utilized to assign and process requests within our Membership and Billing department.
+The purpose of this web-based form is to streamline all of your enrollment and billing inquiries and requests.
+When you submit your inquiries and requests via this form, they are securely transmitted directly to the request management system that is utilized to assign and process requests within our Enrollment Operations department.
 Requests submitted via this online tool can be easily tracked, assigned and managed through completion.
-The process is simple; this document outlines how to use the form and what to expect once you submit an inquiry to Membership and Billing.
+The process is simple; this document outlines how to use the form and what to expect once you submit an inquiry to Enrollment Operations.